 Many organizations do not have RTO targets for SharePoint.
 The RTO target is the maximum amount of time that recovery personnel have to return a full or partial SharePoint environment to a pre-determined state of operational readiness.
 If you don’t have RTO targets, you should establish them.
 Unsure where to start?
-View my webinar 7 Steps to Creating a Successful SharePoint Recovery Plan.
+View my webinar Rewriting Your Backup and Recovery Plan, On-Premises to Office 365.
 RTO provides a target time against which you will measure recovery success.
 And this is when all those backups you or someone else has taken come into play.

 Leveraging Backups for Recovery